 When should I get a Pap test?

-It is generally recommended that young women have their first Pap test at age 21.
+It is generally recommended that people with vaginas have their first Pap test at age 21.
 Talk with your healthcare provider about your Pap test schedule.

 Should I be afraid of getting cancer?

 HPV is a very common virus, but most people with vaginas do not get cervical cancer.
 Cervical cancer is slow-growing and usually takes years to develop.
 Regular Pap tests are important though.
 Current recommendations say to get a Pap test every three years.

 Other HPV-Related Cancers HPV infections are recognized as the cause of nearly all cervical cancers, as well as most cases of anal cancer.
 Additionally, HPV also causes some cancers of the vagina, vulva, and penis and oral HPV infection can cause cancers of the head and neck (e.g. throat, larynx, and mouth).